 During this activity, students will puzzle out for themselves what makes a great thesis statement.
 Students will break down the different components of a thesis, and then, by experimenting with and combining these components, learn how to make a strong one.
 A strong thesis statement that makes a claim and states the topics' historical significance is the bedrock of any good Youth History Day Project.
-Learning this skill will help students not only in history but in other subjects as well.
+Learning this skill will help students in history and other subjects.